datastax/release-notes/DSE_6.9_Release_Notes.md

 **NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
 If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

+## 6.9.0 DSE Upgrade

+* To upgrade to DSE 6.9 from an earlier release, you need to install the Java Development Kit (JDK) version `11.0.2` or later, and Python `3.8` to `3.11`.
+In general, follow the guidance listed in the Release Notes and upgrade to the JDK and Python versions recommended for a specific DSE 6.9 release.
+For more information, see [Preparing to upgrade](https://docs.datastax.com/en/upgrading/datastax-enterprise/dse-68-to-69.html#preparing-to-upgrade).